giros-dit/containerlab-telemetry-testbed/README.md

 >$ python3 csr-create-query-get-interface-ietf.py clab-telemetry-testbed-r1
 >```

+> **Note:**
+>
-Note that for the parameterization of the RPCs in the previous Python scripts that automate the different query operations, [`Jinja`](https://jinja.palletsprojects.com/) templates decoupled from the Python source code have been used.
+> For the parameterization of the RPC operations in the previous Python scripts that automate the different
+> queries, [`Jinja`](https://jinja.palletsprojects.com/) templates decoupled from the Python source
+> code have been used.
 The regarding Jinja templates are available [here](ncclient-scripts/jinja2-templates/).

 ### Retrieving NETCONF server capabilities and YANG module schemas

-In this testbed, two additional operations can be triggered for the Cisco IOS XE CSR1000v network devices, which support YANG data modeling language, via the NETCONF protocol.
+In this testbed, two additional operations can be triggered for the `Cisco IOS XE CSR1000v` network devices, which support YANG data modeling language, via the NETCONF protocol.
 The NETCONF client Python library called [`ncclient`](https://github.com/ncclient/ncclient) is used which supports all operations and capabilities defined by NETCONF ([RFC 6241](https://datatracker.ietf.org/doc/html/rfc6241)).
 This library supports the following two additional operations:

 1. Retrieve the set of NETCONF server capabilities supported by the network device, such as _XPath_ filtering support in RPC operations (e.g., `urn:ietf:params:netconf:capability:xpath:1.0`) and the capability to send notifications to subscribers (e.g., `urn:ietf:params:netconf:capability:notification:1.0`).
 In addition, this operation retrieves the set of YANG modules that the target network device supports.
 Each NETCONF capability is identified with a particular URI.
-There is a simple Python script [`ncclient-scripts/csr-get-server-capabilities.py`](ncclient-scripts/csr-get-server-capabilities.py) that allows you to get the NETCONF capabilities supported by a particular Cisco IOS XE CSR1000v node.
+There is a simple Python script [`ncclient-scripts/csr-get-server-capabilities.py`](ncclient-scripts/csr-get-server-capabilities.py) that allows you to get the NETCONF capabilities supported by a particular `Cisco IOS XE CSR1000v` node.
 The script allows parameterizing the container name of the network device.
 To discover the NETCONF capabilities of the network device, run the Python script as follows:
 ```
 $ python3 csr-get-server-capabilities.py <container_name>
 ```